 All employees within hotel operations receive annual training, information and instructions on safety.
 There are procedures in place to review evacuation routes and check emergency lighting and signage on an ongoing basis.
 While renovations are taking place, emergency exit routes must be maintained by keeping evacuation routes clear and by keeping emergency lighting in working order and fire detection systems active.

-During the year 0 (0) work-related deaths occurred and 1 (5) workplace injury of a more serious nature occurred.
-This involved a server slipping on a wet floor, resulting in a broken knee.
-Pandox has also started collecting data on sickness absence to analyse the current situation and to see if the Company needs to establish common goals for this going forward.
-Contractors taken on for renovation, remodelling or extension work are instructed in Pandox’s health and safety routines and, in their capacity as employers, are formally responsible for investigating and taking steps if any of their employees are injured at work.
+Contractors taken on for renovation, reconstruction or extension work are instructed in Pandox’s health and safety routines and, in their capacity as employers, are formally responsible for investigating and taking steps if any of their employees are injured at work.

 Health and wellbeing